Chaarvi-i/team-leibniz/README.md

 Java <br>
 HTML <br>
 Python <br>
 The team members uploaded their scripts in different languages to the repository.
 Then we executed a bash code for generating a csv file from outputs of all the scripts.
+The bash script and the csv file have been uploaded on the team's repository.

 Here is a brief introduction about us.
 ## Team Members